lmas/thesis/thesis.typ

 _Lu et al._ have provided an example of their DAMP algorithm in the form of a Matlab file, as a complement to their paper @lu.
-Running that example produced the data used for creating the plot in @machining, as shown previously.
+Running that example produced the data used for creating the plot in @matlab, as shown previously.
 Both the raw in-data and the output Matrix Profile data was then saved as a reference dataset, used for verifying future implementations.